-As the group operates solely in the United Kingdom the directors do not expect the group will be directly impacted by changes to future trading arrangements, with the EU and the rest of the world, however the directors continue to monitor any potential impact arising from the wider financial markets and the group's supply chain.
+The group operates solely in the United Kingdom and has not been directly impacted by changes to trading arrangements, with the EU and the rest of the world resulting from the United Kingdom's withdrawal from the European Union on 31st January 2020.
+The directors continue to monitor any potential impact arising from the wider financial markets and the group's supply chain.